MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-app-view.md

 1. The app navigation pane.
 Below the name of the app is the list of content.
 This app has one report with six pages.
 Select a report page name to open it.
 We currently have the *Return rate* page open.
 1. Select the arrow to expand the **Filters** pane.

-You can also explore the associated workspace if you've been given access.
+You can explore the associated workspace if you've been given access.
 When you install or download a template app, the Power BI service creates a workspace for you.
 When you install an organizational app, it might not include access to the workspace.
-[Learn about workspaces](end-user-workspaces.md).
+For more information, see [Collaborate in workspaces](end-user-workspaces.md).
 Select **Power BI** (number 2) to return to **Home** and choose **Workspaces**.

 ![Screenshot of the Sales and Marketing workspace showing one report and one dataset.](./media/end-user-app-view/power-bi-new-workspace.png)